4.82 from 16 reviews

 Notes

-I always like to cook the orzo or small pasta of choice on the side and add it into the bowls when serving so the pasta doesn’t soak up all of the broth.
+• I always like to cook the small pasta on the side and add it into the bowls when serving so the pasta doesn’t soak up all of the yummy, savory broth.

 Nutrition Information